 We will not use your personal information for automated decision making.

-It is our policy to collect only the minimum information required from you.
-If you believe we have collected excessive information about you or breached your rights, please contact us to raise any concerns you may have.
+It is our policy to collect only such information from you to enable us to perform our service to you.
+If you believe we have collected excessive data about you or breached your rights, please contact us to raise any concerns you may have.

 If you have any questions or complaints about this Privacy Notice or the way your personal information is processed by us, or would like to exercise one of your rights set out above, please contact us by one of the following means:

-- Write to us by post or email (using firstname.lastname@example.org).
+- Write to us by post at the above address, or by email (using firstname.lastname@example.org).

-We hope that we can resolve any query or concerns you may have and want to raise with us using the contact details provided above.
-You also have the right to lodge a complaint with a supervisory authority in the European Economic Area state where you work, normally live, or where the alleged infringement of data protection laws occurred.
+We hope that we can resolve any concerns you may raise with us.
+You also have the right to lodge a complaint with a supervisory authority in the UK, EEA State where you work, normally live, or where the alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner’s Office (ICO).
 The ICO can be contacted by the following means: